-Concurrent with HM The Queen's Prize.
+Concurrent with HM The King's Prize.

 Open to competitors whose permanent home is outside the British Isles.
+Entry must be made by 08:00 Second Wednesday.

-A Challenge Trophy presented in 1992 by the Normandy Rifle Club in memory of FR Payne, their President Fondateur, and an NRA Gold Medal.
+First Prize A Challenge Trophy presented in 1992 by the Normandy Rifle Club in memory of FR Payne, their President Fondateur, and an NRA Gold Medal.